 People's needs were met by staff that received regular supervision and received an annual appraisal.
-We saw that supervision meetings were available to all staff employed at the home, including permanent and 'bank' members of staff.
+We saw that supervision meetings were available to all staff employed at the home.
 The meetings were used to assess staff performance and identify ongoing support and training needs.
-Staff said "Supervision is good because we talk about people's changing health needs and any challenges we come across as keyworkers."
+Staff said "We have supervision but we would go to the manager if we had any concerns or wanted to talk about anything, we wouldn't wait for our formal supervision."

 The manager and staff were aware of their responsibilities under the Mental Capacity Act 2005 (MCA 2005) and the Deprivation of Liberty Safeguards (DoLS) code of practice.
 Mental capacity assessments were in the process of being completed and best interest decisions recorded.
-The registered manager had a pictorial/easy read guide for people who used the service which explained about what consent was and gave examples of the kind of things people may be asked to consent to.
-E.g.: Medical procedures and support with finances.
+At the time of our inspection people had capacity to make decisions about their care and were able to consent to any care and treatment they received.

 People were supported to eat a balanced diet that promoted healthy eating.
 Meals and mealtimes were arranged so that people had time and space to eat in comfort and at their own speed and liking.
 People were relaxed at shared mealtimes and had made choices about their menu using a pictorial menu.
-One person told us "I love the food here."
-On the day of the inspection there was a choice of two freshly prepared and cooked meals for people to choose from.
+One person told us "I love the food here and I don't have to eat the vegetables I don't like."
+On the day of the inspection there was a choice of meals and people were offered drinks and snacks throughout the day.